 Likewise, they are top on the list for their VITAMIN B6 nutrient, important for the production of the neurotransmitter serotonin.

 In regard to other vitamins, they are relatively high in THIAMIN at about 16% the Daily Value (based on a 2,000-calorie adult diet).
 They also are sources of vitamin E, folate, riboflavin and niacin.

-One of the benefits of pistachios for nutrient absorption is that they are known to be lower in oxalates compared to other types which can help nutrient absorption.
+One of the benefits of pistachios is that they are known to be lower in oxalates compared to other types which can help nutrient absorption.

 Pistachios are a tree nut variety, like walnuts, that are known to contain MELATONIN, often referred to as the "sleep hormone" because it helps regulate night/day sleep-wake cycles.